 The burpee is hard to get right.
 Keep the movement slow and controlled until you grasp it, and then work on the speed.

 How to progress with calisthenics

-Calisthenics exercises use bodyweight so there isn’t an option to build strength by changing the weights, and it’s unrealistic to add unlimited reps!
+Calisthenics exercises use bodyweight (which is what makes them so great for beginners) so there isn’t an option to build strength by changing the weights, and it’s unrealistic to add unlimited reps!
 To progress with calisthenics, you have to change the movement and progress the technique to make it more challenging.
 This could be the range of motion, how slow the movement is performed, using vertical surfaces like poles, unilateral movements, introducing pauses/ holds… It’s endless!

-We’ll show a few examples to highlight how one movement can be adapted as you become stronger.
+We’ll show a few examples to highlight how one movement in your calisthenics training plan can be adapted as you become stronger.